trade-tariff/ott-prototype/app/content/hs22/section_chapter_notes/chapter 15.md

    - (c) the expression ‘crude oils’ is to be taken to extend to degummed soya-bean oil and to cotton-seed oil from which the gossypol has been removed.

-2.
-   A. Headings [1509](/headings/1509) and [1510](/headings/1510) cover only oils derived solely from the treatment of olives and having the characteristics, with regard to the content of fatty acids and sterols, which are referred to in the UK equivalent of Annex I to Commission Regulation (EEC) No 2568/91.
+2. A. Headings [1509](/headings/1509) and [1510](/headings/1510) cover only oils derived solely from the treatment of olives and having the characteristics, with regard to the content of fatty acids and sterols, which are referred to in Annex I to Commission Regulation (EEC) No 2568/91 (1).

     Headings [1509](/headings/1509) and [1510](/headings/1510) do not cover chemically altered olive oil (in particular re-esterified olive oil) and mixtures of olive oil with other oils.